Neuroquila-n8fall/JunkersControl/README.md

 ![Linear distibution](/assets/Temperature_Mapping_Explained.jpg)
 *In this graph the base point is -10°C and the end point is 20°C meaning at -10°C we need the full power to keep our home warm whereas 20°C is when we don't need it anymore*

-See `mqttBasepointTemperature` for base point, `mqttEndpointTemperature` for end point or "cut off" temperature.
+See `commandedValues.Heating.BasepointTemperature` for base point, `commandedValues.Heating.EndpointTemperature` for end point or "cut off" temperature.

 ### Night/Economy Mode
 There are two ways to switch the economy mode.
 1) Send `0` or `1` to the topic described inside `mqtt.cpp` named `subscription_OnOff`.
-It will then select the feed temperature according to `mqttMinimumFeedTemperature` inside `mqtt.cpp` and enable economy mode.
+It will then select the feed temperature according to `commandedValues.Heating.MinimumFeedTemperature` inside `mqtt.cpp` and enable economy mode.
-2) Set `hcActive` to `false` or `true` depending on if you want to switch economy on or off.
+2) Set `ceraValues.Heating.Active` to `false` or `true` depending on if you want to switch economy on or off.

 ### Switch Off/On